Motaz123sw/AES128-Hardware-Accelerator-JOSDC-2025-/README.md

 A high-throughput, highly scalable AES-128 cryptographic accelerator written in SystemVerilog.
 This project was developed by **Team Die Hard** as a competitive entry for the **Jordan Semiconductor Design Competition (JOSDC) 2025**.

 The repository documents the engineering evolution of the core across two distinct competition phases.
-It transitions from a baseline single-core ECB accelerator to a highly optimized, dual-core architecture supporting dynamic load allocation, 5 distinct cipher modes, and on-the-fly multi-keying with zero pipeline stalling.
+It transitions from a baseline single-core ECB accelerator to a highly optimized, dual-core architecture supporting dynamic load allocation, 5 distinct cipher modes, and on-the-fly multi-keying.

 ---